View All Docs

 Spotify refers to this type of pagination in their documentation:

-To configure these pagination settings in Parabola, set the Pagination Key to offset.
+To configure these pagination settings in Parabola, set the Pagination style to offset and limit.

-The Offset Starting Value is set to 0 to request the first page.
-The Increment each page value is set to 10.
+The Starting Value is set to 0 to request the first page.
+The Increment by value is set to 10.
 The request will first return page 0 and skip to page 10 .

 The Limit Key is set to limit to tell the API to limit the amount of items.
 The Limit Value is set to 10 to define the number of items to return.